Skip to main content

 Perhaps the most important rule of thumb when it comes to using a credit card is to pay your bill on time.

 As you use your card, you will accumulate a credit card balance – this is the total amount of money you owe on your account.
-At the end of your billing cycle (which is typically about 30 days long), you will receive a statement that outlines your balance and your due date for paying that balance.
+At the end of your billing cycle (which is typically about 30 days long), you will receive a statement that outlines your balance, minimum payment due, and your due date for paying.

 Paying your credit card bill by the due date is important for many reasons: